tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

      SDU sent over resources specified in the UL Grant in the RAR (not in UL DCIs); the reason is that C-RNTI is not known yet at this stage.
-In the simulator, this is modeled as a real RLC TM RLC PDU whose UL resources are allocated by the sched upon call to SCHED_DL_RACH_INFO_REQ.
+In the simulator, this is modeled as a real RLC TM RLC PDU whose UL resources are allocated by the scheduler upon call to SCHED_DL_RACH_INFO_REQ.

    - **RrcConnectionSetup**: in the simulator this is implemented as in